framework-circuitpython/framework/README.rst

 Cooperative Multitasking for CircuitPython

-framework for CircuitPython is an app framework for microcontrollers running CircuitPython using cooperative multitasking.
+`framework` for CircuitPython is a project framework for microcontrollers running CircuitPython using cooperative multitasking.
 It helps keep projects organized.
-It loads apps.
 It makes peripherals easy and reusable.

 Because framework runs on top of CircuitPython >= 7.1.0, make sure you are familiar with and set up for CircuitPython before starting. framework has been developed for and tested on RP2040, SAMD51, and SAMD21 based microcontroller boards.
 It has not been tested on ARM or x86/64 devices.